Were you injured in an Uber accident in Florida? If so, a Florida Uber accident attorney can help you through this difficult time.

 - PIP and uninsured/underinsured motorist as required by law

-What Uber Says About Insurance
+What Uber Says About Insurance in Florida

 Uber is required under Florida law to provide minimum insurance coverage.
 Uber is also very clear about insurance coverage.
 But this can lead to more confusion, because Uber differentiates between coverage during a ride and coverage when the driver is using the vehicle for personal use.